-As part of the Fingal Poetry Festival, due to take place from September 15th – 18th 2022, we are delighted to announce that this year’s Fingal Poetry Prize will be judged by esteemed poet and writer, Iggy McGovern.
+As part of the 2022 Fingal Poetry Festival, September 15th – 18th 2022, this year’s Fingal Poetry Prize was judged by esteemed poet and writer, Iggy McGovern.

 Iggy McGovern was born in Coleraine and lives in Dublin, where he is Fellow Emeritus in Physics at Trinity College.
 He has published three collections of poetry with Dedalus Press, The King of Suburbia (2005), Safe House (2010) and The Eyes of Isaac Newton (2017).
 Awards include the Hennessy Literary Award for Poetry and the Glen Dimplex New Writers Award for Poetry.
 He edited the anthology 20|12: Twenty Irish Poets Respond to Science in Twelve Lines (Dedalus / Quaternia Press 2012).
 A Mystic Dream of 4 (Quaternia Press 2013) is a sonnet sequence based on the life of 19th century mathematician, William Rowan Hamilton.
 Making Waves, a sonnet sequence based on the life of physicist Erwin Schrödinger, was published by Quaternia Press in 2021.

-Open to national and international writers, entries can be sent from May 1st and will close at midnight on June 30th, 2022.
+Open to national and international writers, entries could be sent from May 1st and closed at midnight on June 30th, 2022.

 The winner of the Fingal Poetry Prize will receive €500 with awards of €300 and €200 for 2nd and 3rd place.